Suspicious athletes led to coaching great Salazar's downfall

 Nike stood by him, singling out one section of the report that said Salazar didn't appear to have been motivated by bad intentions to commit the violations.

-"As the panel noted, they were struck by the amount of care Alberto took to ensure he was complying with the World Anti-Doping Code," Nike said.
+"As the panel noted, they were struck by the amount of care Alberto took to ensure he was complying with the World Anti-Doping Code," Nike said in a statement sent before Parker's letter went out.

 Later in the same section, however, the arbitrators wrote that Salazar was so consumed with getting the best performance he could out of his athletes, that "unfortunately, that desire clouded his judgment in some instances, when his usual focus on the rules appears to have lapsed."